Python-World/s-tool/README.md

 - WebDriver
   - Manage multiple web drivers such as chrome,chromium,firefox.
 - Different Utilities
-  - Retrieve element with 5 different attribute.
+  - Retrieve elements with 5 different attributes.
-  - Perform clicks on element
+  - Perform clicks on element,
-  - Take full page and element screenshot.
+  - Take a full page and element screenshot.
   - Hide and show elements.
   - Information filling on different form elements such as text,radio,checkbox.
-  - Retrieves current cookies from browser.
+  - Retrieves current cookies from the browser.
-  - Retrieve url and web page source
+  - Retrieve url and web page source.
+  - Add or modify existing cookies.
+  - Check Existence of an element on the page.
 - Element Parser
-  - table Information
+  - table Information.
-  - Retrieve dropdown options in dictionary
+  - Retrieve dropdown options in the dictionary.

 ## How To Use